When in Manila: History

-On July 5, 2013, When In Manila took home Best Photo Blog/Microblog at the Tatt Awards, and as a result, the #wheninmanila hashtag trended on Twitter Philippines well into the next morning as a result of netizens tweeting and retweeting the news.
+On July 5, 2013, When in Manila won Best Photo Blog/Microblog at the Tatt Awards, and as a result, the #wheninmanila hashtag trended on Twitter Philippines well into the next morning as a result of netizens tweeting and retweeting the news.
 This was later revealed to have been planned by their digital media consultant.

-As of August 2013, it was reported that When In Manila has over 350,000 visitors per month, and has more than 1 million social media followers.
-According to the Philippine Daily Inquirer, Alexa.com ranks When In Manila as the 3rd most popular metro guide in the Philippines.
+As of August 2013, it was reported that When in Manila has over 350,000 visitors per month, and has more than 1 million social media followers.
+According to the Philippine Daily Inquirer, Alexa.com ranked When in Manila as the 3rd most popular metro guide in the Philippines.